Chart Color Schemes

 Malanda - Yungaburra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Malanda - Yungaburra, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 91.0% houses and 9.0% other dwellings.
+The dwelling structure in Malanda - Yungaburra, as per the latest Census, consisted of 95.1% houses and 4.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Qld's 91.0% houses and 9.0% other dwellings.
 The home ownership level in Malanda - Yungaburra was 51.1%, with the remaining dwellings either mortgaged (28.0%) or rented (20.9%).
-The median monthly mortgage repayment was $1,430, aligning with Non-Metro Qld's average, while the median weekly rent was $260, compared to Non-Metro Qld's $270.
-Nationally, Malanda - Yungaburra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment in the area was $1,430, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $260, compared to Non-Metro Qld's $270.
+Nationally, Malanda - Yungaburra's median monthly mortgage repayments were lower at $1,430 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing